Frequently Asked Questions

 from environment variables (defaulting to 3000) and listen on0.0.0.0

-to accept connections from outside localhost (important for deployment).- Error handling ensures the process exits if the server fails to start.
+to accept connections from outside localhost (important for deployment).4.
+Error Handling and Logging

 400 Bad Request

-block in the route handler specifically looks for the structure of MessageBird errors (error.errors
+block in the route handler looks for the structure of MessageBird errors (error.errors

-) to provide more specific feedback and potentially use status codes returned by MessageBird (like400
+) to provide specific feedback and potentially use status codes returned by MessageBird (like400

 ,request.log.error